 Restricted stock awards are subject to forfeiture until certain specified events occur (upon reaching age 62 or later, death, long-term disability, or a change in control of the Company).
 Shares of restricted stock awarded include the right to vote and the right to receive dividends.
 Awards of restricted stock may be in either shares of Common stock or Class B common stock, none of which may be sold or disposed of prior to vesting, and which may be forfeited in the event of termination of employment prior to the end of the restriction period.
-Generally, restricted shares of Class B common stock have been awarded as the Board considers long-term continuity, stability and consistency of culture as important long-term contributors to the Company's future success.
+Generally, restricted shares of Class B common stock have been awarded as the Board considers long-term continuity, stability, and consistency of culture as important long-term contributors to the Company's future success.
 The Company also believes other stakeholders, including its largest vendor partners, are comforted by and have made long-term commitments to the Company as a result of this long-term continuity, stability, and consistency.

-The grant date fair value of the awards shown in the Summary Compensation Table is calculated based on the NYSE-quoted closing market price of one share of Class B common stock on the date of grant multiplied by the number of shares awarded, and we amortize that amount ratably over the period from the date of grant through the date of cliff-vesting.
-Due to the unusually long vesting periods and associated risks of forfeiture, the present value of such awards is likely significantly less than the grant date fair value calculated in accordance with FASB ASC Topic 718.
-Independent valuations obtained by the Company suggest that, collectively, the present value of such awards may be as much as 50% less than the grant date fair value.
+The grant date fair value of the awards shown in the Summary Compensation Table is calculated in accordance with FASB ASC Topic 718.
+That amount is amortized ratably over the period from the date of grant through the date of cliff-vesting.
+Due to the unusually long vesting periods and associated risks of forfeiture, the present value of such awards is likely significantly less than the grant date fair value.

-A summary of restricted stock awards currently held by our NEOs, including the range of years during which such shares were granted, the range of cliff-vesting dates, and the weighted-average years remaining until the cliff-vesting date is reached as of the record date, April 8, 2022 was as follows:
+A summary of restricted stock awards currently held by our NEOs, including the range of years during which such shares were granted, the range of cliff-vesting dates, and the weighted-average years remaining until the cliff-vesting date is reached as of the record date, April 6, 2023 was as follows:

-Name Common Shares Class B Common Shares Range of Years for Grants of Restricted Stock Awards(1) Range of Dates for Cliff-Vesting of Restricted Stock Awards(2) Weighted average Years Remaining Until Cliff-Vest Date Albert H. Nahmad 2,393,129 1997 through 2021 October 2022, 2026, 2028 3.6 years and 2029 Aaron J. Nahmad - 203,320 2011 through 2021 October 2043 and 2045 21.7 years Barry S. Logan 108,750 113,037 1997 through 2021 December 2024, 3.1 years 2026 and 2029 Ana M. Menendez 40,000 40,037 1999 through 2017 December 2026 and 2028 5.5 years
+Name Common Shares Class B Common Shares Range of Years for Grants of Restricted Stock Awards(1) Range of Dates for Cliff-Vesting of Restricted Stock Awards(2) Weighted average Years Remaining Until Cliff-Vest Date Albert H. Nahmad 1,457,109 1998 through 2022 October 2026, 2028 and 2029 4.8 years Aaron J. Nahmad 242,250 2011 through 2022 October 2043 and 2045 20.7 years Barry S. Logan 108,750 113,037 1997 through 2021 December 2024, 2026 and 2029 2.1 years Ana M. Menendez 40,000 40,037 1999 through 2017 December 2026 and 2028 4.5 years